jperlmanmoore/TaxBars/README.md

-# TaxBars
+# BudgetBootcamp
 A resource planning system

 ## Getting Started

-Click on any Button to see images.
-You can add new buttons.
-You can click on gifs to start/stop them.
+Click "Enter your Information" to get started.
+Adjust your bars however you like.

 ### Prerequisites